LauYeeYu/homepage/content/blog/git-basics-en.md

 a native speaker of these languages, it is recommended to read these versions.*

+## Introduction of Git Tutorial Series

+This is the first article in the Git tutorial series.
+In this series, we will introduce the most common and useful Git commands and concepts.
+With the knowledge in this series, you will understand Git well and be able to use Git easily.

 ## The Problem of Versioning

 Support you are now working for a company, and your leader asks you to